 Dust, dirt, or any other foreign material that might enter the machine may restrict the ventilation which could affect the machine's performance.
-Keep the machine as clean as possible.
+Keep the machine as clean as possible

-Mount the torch rest, the bottle holder, the extension lead bracket and, if any, the cooling unit, as shown in the following figures.
+Mount the bottle holder, the extension lead bracket and, if any, the cooling unit, as shown in the following figures.